pubsubdb/pubsubdb/docs/model_driven_development.md

 A graph is a key component of the application model, representing a collection of activities and transitions that define a specific workflow or process within the application.
 Graphs allow developers to model complex processes, manage dependencies between activities, and handle various application events.

-The structure of a graph is as follows:
+The structure of a graph (aka `flow`) is as follows:

 1. `subscribes`: The event that the graph subscribes to in order to start its execution.
-2. `publishes`: The event that the graph publishes when it completes its execution.
+2. `publishes` (optional): The event that the graph publishes when it completes its execution.
+3. `input` (optional): The schema for the data the graph expects on start.
+4. `output` (optional): The schema for the data the graph produces on completion.
-3. `activities`: An object containing the activities (nodes) that make up the graph.
+5. `activities`: An object containing the activities (nodes) that make up the graph.
 Each activity has a unique identifier and represents a specific task or operation within the workflow.
-4. `transitions`: An object containing the transitions (edges) between activities.
+6. `transitions`: An object containing the transitions (edges) between activities.
 Transitions define the order in which activities are executed and can include conditions that determine the execution path.

 Here's an example of a graph structure in YAML: